Finland

 Finland - Monitoring report

-This report is prepared upon the third monitoring visit to Finland since the ratification of the European Charter of Local Self-Government in 1991.
+This report follows the fourth monitoring visit to Finland since the country ratified the European Charter of Local Self-Government in 1991.

 legend